 5. Grant Potential (1 page) – Clear description of how a successful pilot project and/or expansion of the project will lead to an R01 (or equivalent) submission.

-6. Project Timeline (1 page) – A proposed timeline of study performance should be included, identifying specific tasks and milestones in project progress for the estimated 12-month period of performance.
+6. Project Timeline (1 page) – A proposed timeline of study performance should be included, identifying specific tasks and milestones in project progress for the estimated 13-month period of performance.

 7. Budget – A budget table of personnel, equipment, supplies, travel, and other estimated costs to perform the proposed project.
-Additional direct costs to the award resulting from indirect (F&A) costs associated with any subcontract to other universities must be included within the $50,000.
+Additional direct costs to the award resulting from indirect (F&A) costs associated with any subcontract to other universities must be included within the $50,000 (or $90,00 for proposals involving translational research including human and experimental approaches).
 Postdoctoral applicants may budget up to $10,000 for direct costs.